LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 ---
 ## Intro

-I am now writing a new guide in April 2026, following on from the [original guide I wrote in September 2023](https://www.makethingsaccessible.com/guides/discoveruni-widget-accessibility-case-study/).
+I am now writing a new guide in September 2026, following on from the [original guide I wrote in September 2023](https://www.makethingsaccessible.com/guides/discoveruni-widget-accessibility-case-study/).
 There have been some changes to the widget and the accessibility is better, but is it good enough?
-As a disclaimer, I have no idea if the folks resposible saw my previous guide, I do know they have not acted upon it, though
+As a disclaimer, I have no idea if the folks responsible saw my previous guide, I do know they have not acted upon it, though

 The DiscoverUni widget is an Office for Students (OfS) mandated component Higher Education Institutes in the UK must display on course pages.